brandonrobertz/page-change-monitor/README.md

 ```
 npm install
-npm run dev
+npm run build
-# in another terminal
 npm run server
 ```

-The frontend will be available at `localhost:8080`.
+The frontend will be available at `localhost:3000`.